 Teaching Science online may seem a difficult task, particularly for topics typically demonstrated in the school laboratory.
 However, as Phil sets out in this blog, for every challenge, there is a solution.
-While great communication between tutor and student is key, along with careful preparation ahead of each session, there is nothing to say that online Science tuition cannot be practical and interactive!
+Phil is one of our skilled science specialist tutors

 As Head of Science at a London prep school for 6 years, I loved having the laboratory and all the chemicals, apparatus and contraptions within it to be able to bring science to life.
 The children were not just told about ideas and theories, but could – wherever possible – see and do experiments for themselves which, at the end of the day, everyone would agree is invaluable to the overall learning process.